 Top of the page

 The most frequent kind of ear infection in babies is called otitis media.
-This is an infection behind the eardrum.
+This is an infection behind the eardrum, in the middle ear.

 It may start with a cold.
 It can hurt a lot.
 Children with ear infections often fuss and cry, pull at their ears, and sleep poorly.